argoproj/argo-workflows/docs/fields.md

 ## ArtifactGC

-ArtifactGC describes how to delete artifacts from completed Workflows - this spec is embedded into the WorkflowLevelArtifactGC, and also used for individual Artifacts to override that as needed
+ArtifactGC describes how to delete artifacts from completed Workflows - this is embedded into the WorkflowLevelArtifactGC, and also used for individual Artifacts to override that as needed

 <details>
 <summary>Examples with this field (click to open)</summary>